QualiSystems/Cisco-IOS-Switch-Shell-2G/README.md

 # Knowing Issues

-- Due to the Physical Entity table design, all ports that are missing a SFP or GBIC transceiver will be skipped during **Autoload**.
+- Due to the Physical Entity table design, all ports that has **no** SFP or GBIC transceiver installed will be skipped during the **Autoload**.